top of page

 Tuesday, June 6 and Thursday, June 8

-Nisha Mody (she/her) is a Feminist Healing & Life Coach, Writer, and Speaker.
+Nisha Mody (she/her) is a Relational Healing & Life Coach, Writer, and Speaker.
 She is passionate about making spaces trauma-informed, relational, and meaningful.
 She worked as the Associate Director of the Network of the National Library of Medicine for the Pacific Southwest Region and as a Health & Life Sciences Librarian at UCLA.
 Nisha is a professional speaker and provides anti-oppressive life coaching in 1:1 and group settings.
 She values care, compassion, curiosity, humility, relationship, and liberation.
 You can find Nisha on Instagram @healinghypegirl, on her website at www.nishaland.com, and you can get the latest updates from her by signing up for her newsletter at https://bit.ly/notesfromnishaland.

 bottom of page